zackiles/cursor-config/CURSOR-RULES.md

 This project contains Cursor rules!

+> [!TIP]
+> For more details on how Cursor Rules work, please read this deep-dive guide on [How Cursor Rules Work](./how-cursor-rules-work.md).

 The following rules are configured in `.cursor/rules` and can be triggered using the `@` command, though some activate automatically based on configuration in `RULES_FOR_AI.md` or when relevant files are added to the chat that match the rule's glob pattern.

 ## 1. Development and Code Generation